 Dr. Sahler enumerates the traits of being a good physiatrist including one’s ability to enjoy social interaction.
 They must be able to dig deep into the problems of their patients and spend full, dedicated time to work with the patients.
 Being personable is probably the most common trait of physiatrists.

 [8:38] A Typical Day in the Life of a Physiatrist

-Most of his patients have general musculoskeletal issues where half of his practice is composed of patients with spinal-related pain while the other half is mixed through the rest of the body.
-Dr. Sahler also did a fellowship in Sports Medicine and 10-25% of his weeks involves seeing athletes with various issues including nerve injuries such as peripheral nerve problems and drop foot.
+Most of his patients have general musculoskeletal issues.
+Half of his practice is composed of patients with spinal-related pain while the other half is mixed through the rest of the body.
+Dr. Sahler also did a fellowship in Sports Medicine, and 10-25% of his weeks involves seeing athletes with various issues including nerve injuries such as peripheral nerve problems and drop foot.

 [13:30] Residency and Matching for Physiatry